How to encrypt or password protect USB flash drive on Mac?

 Step 7: Save the recovery key.

-Option 2: Password protect USB flash drive with FileVault on Mac
+Option 2: Using FileVault to password protect a USB drive on Mac

 FileVault is a disk encryption tool built in Mac OS X El Capitan and later version, but USB flash drive encrypted with FileVault cannot be opened by Windows.
 The password you choose to encrypt your USB flash drive cannot be changed once the encryption completes.

 Tutorial to encrypt USB flash drive with FileVault on Mac: